Hebrews 10:32-39

 <> Hope gives us superior courage (Rom.
 5:3-4).

+The key concept of “promise” is found sixteen times in Hebrews.
 After we have done God’s will we can appropriate His promises.
 “Receive” is komizo, meaning to carry something away for use and enjoyment.
 Those who stay true to God will “carry off” God’s payment for their perseverance.
-The key concept of “promise” is found sixteen times in Hebrews.
-However, no reward is promised to those who draw back and forsake Jesus (v.
+However, there will be no inheritance for those who draw back and forsake Jesus (v.
 38).

 vv.
 37-38

 The hope of their promised reward in verses 35-36 is now coupled with the promise of His coming.
 When the appointed time arrives, the Lord will not delay His arrival.
 The phrase, “a little while” (mikron) means “very little.”
-When He appears, all trials of Believers will instantly cease.
+When He appears the troubles and trials of Believers will instantly cease.
 The writer borrows from Habakkuk’s prophecies.
-As the vision of the future Messiah sustained those in Habakkuk’s era, so our expectation of His eminent return should sustain us today.
+As visions of the future Messiah sustained those in the era of the prophets, so our expectation of His eminent return should fortify us today.

-In Habakkuk’s day, the proud Chaldeans are contrasted with the righteous man who endures opposition and oppression (Hab.
+In Habakkuk’s day, the proud Chaldean is contrasted with the righteous man who endures opposition and oppression (Hab.
 2:4).
-Here the writer’s emphasis is on the one whose faith in Christ is their entire reason for living.
+Here the writer’s emphasis is on the one whose faith in Christ is their primary reason for living.
 It pictures a Believer whose spiritual growth and development evolves from his faith.
 Paul twice quotes this same verse in order to prove that one is saved by faith and not by works (Rom.
 1:17 & Gal.
 3:11).
-Even though the possibility of apostasy still exists, righteousness before God can be maintained through perseverance.
-To “draw back” (huposteiletai) is to shrink back, retreat or withdraw in fear.
-Confidence and trust in God is as essential in the Old Testament as it is in the New.
+To “draw back” (huposteiletai) is to retreat, shrink back, or withdraw in fear.
+Though the possibility of apostasy exists, righteousness before God is maintained through steadfast perseverance.

 v.
 39

-The writer says “we are not with those who draw back” and apostatize.
+The writer affirms “we are not with those who draw back” and apostatize.
 Again he associates himself with his readers as one exposed to the same dangers, but continues to live victoriously.
 Both the negative and positive aspects are presented: drawing back in fear is contrasted with moving forward in faith.
-To apostatize is to incur God’s displeasure, be despised, abhorred and finally destroyed.
+To apostatize is to incur God’s displeasure, be despised, abhorred, and finally destroyed.
 “Perdition” (apoleian) means damnation and eternal misery.
 “Saving” is peripoiesin and is used here in the sense of preserving or strengthening the soul.
 The ultimate aim of the Gospel is to prepare us for heaven.
-The more passionately we believe in Christ the less we will be attracted to destructive lifestyles.
+The more passionately one serves Jesus the less he will be attracted to a destructive lifestyle.

 Hebrews 10:32-39